-4.0 PARKING WORKS
+3.0 ACCESS AND PARKING WORKS

-- 4.1 All parking works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, and Australian Standard AS2890 "Parking facilities". - 4.2 All car parking areas must be concrete paved to Council's satisfaction. - 4.3 A minimum of four (4) parking spaces must be provided on-site.
-This includes three (3) covered car parking spaces and one (1) visitor's parking spaces.
+- 3.1 All access and parking works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Australian Standard AS2890 "Parking facilities". - 3.2 All access, parking and vehicle manoeuvring areas must be paved or sealed to Council's satisfaction. - 3.3 A minimum of three (3) parking spaces must be provided on-site. - 3.4 Parking spaces must be line-marked in accordance with the approved Site Plan (refer to condition 2.1) and in accordance with the Australian Standard AS2890 "Parking facilities". - 3.5 All vehicular access to and from the development must be via the access driveway located in the north-eastern corner of the development site.